Best Food for Finnish Lapphund

 Finnish Lapphund Nutritional Profile

-Dietary planning for Finnish Lapphund starts with understanding this breed's Medium (33-53 lbs) physique and friendly character.
+Understanding the Finnish Lapphund as a Medium (33-53 lbs)-framed, friendly breed is the right starting point for any feeding decision, size and temperament do most of the work in setting nutritional targets.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Finnish Lapphund dogs with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Finnish Lapphund to maintain coat health and joint function.

 Life-Stage Feeding Guide for Finnish Lapphund